 We really cannot say that nothing else is likely in season during this time of the year except commencement exercises.
 After which, there would be celebrations and after those grueling years behind books who wouldn’t want to relax and enjoy the summer sun.
 More so, you owe it to yourselves to be treated before embarking on a new path.
 You might as well grab the opportunity to have fun since you could be unsuspecting of the challenges that lies ahead and still take it easy just in case luck does not come marching in with you in a more realistic set-up.

 Don’t get me wrong.
 I don’t mean to demoralize the high-spirited newly graduates.
 Fact of the matter is I still believe there are those new degree holders who could be highly competitive.
-My point is; is it fair or a hostile ground where they’re being welcomed.
+My point is; is it fair or a

 With the world’s economy on the downside, it’s a gung-ho world out there.
 Retrenchment seems to be the way for companies to improve on their financial stability.
 Thus, laying-off of employees is a prevalent choice.
 In trying to secure a position as one among the employed where the fittest survives, you’re required to possess that so-called X-factor.
 It seems having finished a college course is not enough.